 Firsthand smoking and secondhand smoke both cause serious health effects.
 While directly smoking is worse, the two have similar adverse health effects.

 Secondhand smoke is also called:

 - side-stream smoke

 - involuntary smoke

 Nonsmokers who inhale secondhand smoke are affected by chemicals contained in the smoke.
-According to the

-Fluids, such as blood and urine, in nonsmokers might test positive for nicotine, carbon monoxide, and formaldehyde.
+Fluids such as blood and urine in nonsmokers might test positive for nicotine, carbon monoxide, and formaldehyde.
 The longer you’re exposed to secondhand smoke, the greater the risk you are of inhaling these toxic chemicals.